 Whether camping at the trailhead the night before, camping on the mountain, or meeting early in the morning, all MAC members are expected to exceed climb leaders' expectations.
 Climbs are hard, and don't always go as planned, and that's okay.
-The best thing we can do to ensure a climb's success is be as prepared as possible, ready to help others, so the climb has the greatest chance at success.
+The best thing we can do to ensure a climb's success is to be as prepared as possible, ready to help others, so the climb has the greatest chance of success.
 This means:

 - Be early, always.

-- o Be the ready to go before its time to go
+- Be ready to go before its time to go

-- On glacier climbs, be the first team to be roped up and ready to go
+- $\circ~$ On glacier climbs, be the first team to be roped up and ready to go

-- o Pack as much as you can the night before so you aren't fumbling in the dark in the morning
+- Pack as much as you can the night before so you aren't fumbling in the dark in the morning

 - Pack your gear thoughtfully

 - Think about what you'll use and when.

-- o Use stuff sacks to organize
+- Use stuff sacks to organize

-- o Avoid the "yard sale" as much as possible
+- Avoid the "exploded backpack" as much as possible

 - Think ahead, take care of yourself

 - Stay hydrated and fed

-- o Tape your heels, put wraps and braces on carefully and correctly
+- Tape your heels, put wraps and braces on carefully and correctly

-- o Keep your stuff dry
+- Keep your stuff dry

 - Keep your food critter-proof

 - Speak up when you need something

 - Don't wait until you have blisters.
-If you have a hot spot, stop and fix it.
+If you have a hot spot, stop to fix it.

-- o If you need a water break, speak up.
+- If you need a water break, speak up.

 - Don't ride things out until they are unbearable you won't recover.

 Stay on top of your needs.

 - Speak up when something doesn't seem right

-- If someone's slowing down, stop and suggest that they snack
+- $\circ~$ If someone's slowing down, stop and suggest that they snack

 - If someone's looking red ask them to put on sunscreen

-- o If you see lightening, say something
+- o If you see lightning, say something

 - If something feels unsafe, ask the climb leader why you are doing what you are doing.